viperadnan-git/sonicbit-python-sdk/README.md

 The `token_handler` is optional and will default to a `TokenFileHandler` if not provided.

 > [!TIP]
-> You can use the `BaseTokenHandler` class to store and update tokens in a database or other storage mechanism.
+> You can use the `TokenHandler` class to store and update tokens in a database or other storage mechanism.
 Simply implement the `read` and `write` methods and pass an instance of your custom class to the `SonicBit` constructor.
 This will allow you to store tokens in a secure location and easily update them as needed.

 ### User Module